NVIDIA/hpc-container-maker/RECIPES.md

 Parameters:

+- `epel`: - Boolean flag to specify whether to enable the Extra Packages for Enterprise Linux (EPEL) repository.
+The default is False.

 - `keys`: A list of GPG keys to import.
 The default is an empty list.

 - `ospackages`: A list of packages to install.
 The default is an